A web design business wasn’t typically known for having recurring revenue streams.

 - Analytic reports & analysis (which can provide recommendations for further work)

-Here you’ll find a spreadsheet of how you can structure your maintenance plans and the benefits of each task you can share with clients.
+Join the free Portable Entrepreneur Community to access the website the spreadsheet on how you can structure your maintenance plans and the benefits of each task you can share with clients.

 Some of these benefits include: